 Chris Shatto - Hospitality Recruiter and Expert Contributor, Linkedin

-Meet our Expert: Chris is a respected hospitality leader with over 20 years of experience in upscale and luxury hotels and clubs and is the owner of Gecko Hospitality, a renowned recruiting firm.
+Meet our Expert: Chris is a respected hospitality leader with over 20 years of experience in upscale and luxury hotels and clubs and owns Gecko Hospitality, a renowned recruiting firm.

 1. What are the most in-demand skills for hosting that should be featured on a candidate’s resume? -

-For a hosting position, hard skills might include familiarity with reservation software, knowledge of health and safety regulations, and perhaps language skills if the establishment caters to a multi-lingual clientele.
-Soft skills are equally important: a host needs excellent communication and customer service skills, the ability to maintain composure during peak hours, and a welcoming demeanor that can set the tone for a guest's entire dining experience.
+For a hosting position, hard skills might include familiarity with reservation software, health and safety regulations, and language skills if the establishment caters to a multi-lingual clientele.
+Soft skills are equally important.
+A host needs excellent communication and customer service skills, the ability to maintain composure during peak hours, and a welcoming demeanor that can set the tone for a guest's entire dining experience.

-2. What work experience and other accomplishments are hiring managers looking for in a hosting candidate?-
+2. What work experience and other accomplishments are hiring managers seeking in a hosting candidate?-

-3. What else in addition to a resume should a hosting candidate be prepared to provide hiring managers? -
+3. What else should a hosting candidate be prepared to provide hiring managers besides a resume? -

 While a resume is crucial, a cover letter can distinguish a candidate by showing personality and genuine interest in the job and establishment.
-If applicable, candidates might also provide references or letters of recommendation from previous employers that can attest to their reliability and work ethic.
+Candidates may also provide references or letters of recommendation from previous employers that can attest to their reliability and work ethic.

 First, target your applications to establishments where you can see yourself fitting in, as cultural fit is critical in hospitality roles.
 Then, customize your resume and cover letter to each job, highlighting the most relevant skills and experience.
-Lastly, remember that in hospitality, personality and attitude can be as important as experience, so let your enthusiasm for the role and the industry shine through in every interaction you have with potential employers.
+Lastly, personality and attitude can be as important as experience in hospitality, so let your enthusiasm for the role and the industry shine through in every interaction with potential employers.

 Frequently Asked Questions: Host and Hostess Resume Examples and Advice